Senior Teaching Community *: Edward Oberholtzer, Jeff Seul, Julie Nelson, Fran Ludwig

 Mike Behizadeh has been practicing with this community since 2008.
 He works in the technology sector, and has an abiding love for the outdoors, especially hiking the White Mountains, as well as a deep commitment to caring for the earth.
-He regularly organizes Sangha hikes through the Middlesex Fells, and serves as the Facilities Manager for GBZC—and he’s also a haiku poet.
+He regularly organizes Sangha hikes through the Middlesex Fells, and he’s also a haiku poet.

 Pierce Shinki Butler

 Pierce Butler is an emeritus professor of English at Bentley College where he taught English literature and writing for 32 years, including a signature course entitled Literature of the Spiritual Journey.
 He's been a student of Zen for more than 20 years, he has practiced with this community since 2013, and is an Assistant Teacher at GBZC.
 He studied the work of G. I. Gurdjieff for many years in a 4th Way community in Massachusetts, and he is the author of A Child of the Sun, a historical novel about Katherine Mansfield's sojourn at the Gurdjieff Institute.
 He also leads prison sanghas at Northeast Correctional Center and MCI Concord.

 Jill Gaulding is an Assistant Teacher, a Practice Leader on Saturday mornings, lead for the Programming Working Group, and a participant in Watering the Seeds and the LGBTQIA+ Group.
 A former attorney and co-founder of the advocacy group Gender Justice, she's currently a chaplain and executive director for Chaplains on the Way in Waltham.